Engee documentation

 Dependencies

-To enable this parameter, select the Enable thermal port checkbox.
+To enable this option, check the box next to the Enable thermal port option.

 J/K | kJ/K